 Next, seek the pain points.
 Imagine yourself in your client’s shoes and try to understand what is bothering them.
 Researching their main interests, values, and beliefs can help you with that.

-Here are some #TempestaTips on how to find your audience’s main interests:
+Here is some #TempestaTips on how to find your audience’s main interests:

 Every post must be targeted at the client you create.

 Before designing a content plan, you need to understand your position in the marketing funnel.
 This will help you choose your LinkedIn content plan objective.
 Let’s take a look at the three main marketing funnel phases:

 If you don’t have any sales yet, you need to raise brand awareness and build demand for your product.
 Post about your product’s unique features and introduce potential customers to your brand.